pwbarbosa/pwbarbosa/README.md

 - 👋 Hi, I’m @pwbarbosa
 - 👀 I love learning, ideating, planning and executing.
-- 🌱 I’m currently PHP, Laravel, DevOps, and React
+- 🌱 I’m currently learning PHP, Laravel, DevOps, and React
 - 💞️ I've got a couple of collaborations currently, but may be looking for more in the future.
 - 📫 How to reach me TBD.